hRun/TA_cryptosuite/README.md

 * It is not recommended to use MD5 or SHA1 (on passwords) since these hashing algorithms are not seen as safe anymore.
 * SHA3 and Blake2 are only available when using Python3 as your environments interpreter.

-## TODO / Known Issues
+## TODO / Roadmap / Known Issues

+* Some more testing of error handling
-* Major overhaul for Splunk 8 compatibility
+* Test with Splunk 7.x
-* Ensured cross-compatibility for Python 2 and 3
+* When saving keys/salts Splunk sometimes randomly removes \\n or spaces for no apparent reason.
+Need to account for this in the code.

+### v2.1 plan

 * Re-implement support for encrypted private RSA keys
 * Disable helper inputs by default

-* Do proper testing (4069 bit keys, performance, error handling)
-* Test with Splunk 7.x
+### v2.2 plan

 * Enhance performance
 * Potentially implement support for wildcards for field names

-* Add a logo
+### v2.3 plan

+* Implement _obfuscate_ command to enable (de)obfuscating data using XOR, ROT-13, ...

 ## History

+### v2.0b

+* Ensured and tested Splunk 8 compatibility
+* Ensured and tested Python2/3 cross-compatibility for crypt command
+* Ensured and tested Python2/3 cross-compatibility for hash command
+* Added a logo

 ### v2.0a